-I was in conversation the other day about starting a blog.
+I was in conversation the other day about starting a blog and finding confidence to write.
 To offload or not to offload, that was the question.
 The heart of the conversation, confidence.

 Finding voice as a writer is very difficult.
 At least I would argue it is usually difficult for able authors.
 The talentless generally snatch the first opportunity to spout their guff.
 In fact it is only by keeping constantly on the move and moving fast that you can avoid having to listen to some people.
 Those whose from whom you would like to hear, are frequently silent as the grave.